-So, what must vessels do to meet the new IMO regulations?
+What must ships do to meet the new IMO sulphur regulations?

 Use low sulphur and alternative fuels